Biography

 Research interests and PhD supervision

-- Philosophies of religious life
+- Philosophies of religion

-- Ethics and human flourishing
+- Ethics and human flourishing, especially concepts of habit and practice

 For more details, please see her full research profile.